-In the EGFR inhibitor space, Tarceva[®], Iressa[®], Gilotrif[®], Tagrisso[®] and Vizimpro[®] are currently approved drugs for the treatment of first-line EGFR-mutant NSCLC.
-AstraZeneca's Tagrisso[®] is also approved by the FDA for the treatment of patients with metastatic EGFR T790M mutation-positive NSCLC who have progressed on or after EGFR tyrosine kinase inhibitor therapy.
-In addition, we are aware of a number of products in development targeting cancer-causing mutant forms of EGFR for the treatment of NSCLC patients, including, Novartis' EGF816, Janssen's lazertinib and Acea Bio (Hangzhou)'s avitinib.
+In the EGFR inhibitor space, Tarceva®, Iressa®, Gilotrif®, Tagrisso® and Vizimpro® are currently approved drugs for the treatment of first-line EGFR mutation-positive NSCLC in the United States.
+AstraZeneca's Tagrisso is also approved by the FDA for the treatment of patients with metastatic EGFR T790M mutation-positive NSCLC who have progressed on or after EGFR tyrosine kinase inhibitor therapy and for the adjuvant treatment of patients with early stage EGFR mutation positive NSCLC.
+In addition, we are aware of a number of products in development targeting cancer-causing mutant forms of EGFR for the treatment of NSCLC patients, including, Novartis' nazartinib, Janssen's lazertinib, and EQRx's almonertinib.

-In the BET inhibitor space, there are a number of companies which have advanced to early stage clinical trials, including Merck & Co's MK-8628, Roche's RG6146, Constellation Pharmaceuticals' CPI-0610, Bristol-Myers Squibb's BMS-986158, GlaxoSmithKline's molibresib, Abbvie's Mivebresib, Incyte's INCB57643, Celgene Corporation's FT-1101 and Gilead Sciences' GS-5829.
+In the BET inhibitor space, there are a number of companies which have advanced to early stage clinical trials, including Constellation Pharmaceuticals' pelabresib, Bristol-Myers Squibb's BMS-986158, GlaxoSmithKline's molibresib, Abbvie's mivebresib, Incyte's INCB57643 and Zenith Epigenetics's ZEN003694.